Event Data in 30 Lines of Python

 verb_list = ["launch", "begin", "initiate", "start"] dobj_list = ["attack", "offensive", "operation", "assault"] def detect_event(doc, verb_list, dobj_list): for word in doc: if word.dep_ == "ROOT" and word.lemma_ in verb_list: for subword in word.children: if subword.dep_ == "dobj" and subword.lemma_ in dobj_list: return word

-A second sentence finds the subject of the root word and returns its subtree.
+A second function finds the subject of the root word and returns its subtree.
 If the dependency parse is correct, this is the “actor” of the sentence:

 def actor_extractor(root): for child in root.children: if child.dep_ == "nsubj": nsubj = child.text nsubj_subtree = ''.join(w.text_with_ws for w in child.subtree).strip() return nsubj_subtree